aeternity/protocol/channels/OFF-CHAIN.md

  ---------------------- ----
 ```

-## To be reviewed
+## Channel closing

 A channel can be closed under three circumstances:

 1. Both parties agree to the close and sign the closing transaction together,
-   which then gets broadcast to the blockchain.
+   which then gets broadcasted and included in the blockchain.
-2. One party wants to close the channel or the channel gets closed due to an
+2. One party wants to close the channel: the other party might had been missing
-   error.
-In this case either side can publish the latest state signed by both
+   for some time or had been trying to cheat.
+In this case either side can publish
-   parties and claim their balance after the negotiated timeout.
+   the latest state signed by both parties and claim their balance after the
+   negotiated timeout.
 3. A malicious party tries to publish an outdated state, which it prefers over a
    later state.
 In this case the honest party can publish a state signed by both
-   with a higher nonce and thereby prove that the other one is trying to cheat.
+   with a higher round and thereby prove that the other one is trying to cheat.
+   A transaction with a higher round overwrites the one with a lower one.

 In the case that both parties decide to close the channel, funds are accessible
+immediately after the transaction of their agreement is included in a block,
-immediately, otherwise they have to wait at least `lock_period` blocks.
+otherwise they have to wait at least `lock_period` blocks for disputes.

 ```
 A                       B